juanma-wp/wcg2025-demos/react-wp-jwt-demo/README.md

 # React WordPress JWT Demo

-A modern React application demonstrating secure JWT authentication directly with WordPress REST API using the wp-rest-auth-multi plugin.
+A modern React application demonstrating secure JWT authentication directly with WordPress REST API using the [wp-rest-auth-multi](https://github.com/juanma-wp/wp-rest-auth-multi) plugin.
 Features access tokens in memory and refresh tokens handled by WordPress.

+> **⚠️ Important:** This demo is specifically designed to work with the [wp-rest-auth-multi](https://github.com/juanma-wp/wp-rest-auth-multi) WordPress plugin.
+Other JWT plugins may not work without modifications.

 ## 🚀 Features